SilvenLEAF/YoutubeApp/README.md

 # MyMovieList
-Find info of any movie, add them to your watch list, like them, and many many many more!
+Find info of any movie, get similar movies, trending now and top movies, add them to your watch list, like them, and many many many more!
+Create your own MovieList!!

 ***